linas/i370-linux-2.2.1/README.md

   CKD, ECKD, FBA, TAPE.
 * Out of these, a usable storage device that could be formatted with an ext2 file system would be the most important.
 Otherwise, you are stuck without a hard drive.
-Unless you use NFS over a network...
+Unless you use either NBD or NFS over a network...
 * Adding filesystem drivers for traditional MVS filesystems would be ... weird and interesting.